alecazam/kram/README.md

 cmake --install ../bin --config Release
 ```

 For Windows, CMake is still used.
-I tried to fix CMake to build the library into the app directory so the app is updated.
-"Rebuild Solution" if your changes don't take effect, or if breakpoints stop being hit.
+CMake build libkram, kramc, and kram-thumb-win.dll.
+This uses the clang compiler and x64 only.

 ```
 mkdir build
-cmake .. -G "Visual Studio 15 2017 Win64"
+cmake .. -G "Visual Studio 16 2019" -T ClangCL -A x64
 or
-cmake .. -G "Visual Studio 16 2019" -A x64
+cmake .. -G "Visual Studio 17 2022" -T ClangCL -A x64

 cmake --build . --config Release or